petergrace1618/Live-Project-MVC/README.md

 </p>
 ```

-At first glance I see why the "Edit" text is on a separate line: it's inside a `<p>` element.
-So I move the first `<p>` outside the `@if` block, delete the `</p>` and second `<p>`, and _Presto!_ I get a compilation error.
+At first glance I see why the "Edit" text is on a separate line: it's inside a paragraph element.
+So I move the first opening `<p>` tag outside the `@if` block, delete both the closing `</p>` tag inside the `@if` block and the opening `<p>` tag after the `@if` block, and _Presto!_ I get a compilation error.

-After an unsuccessful trial-and-error approach involving various arrangements and orderings of HTML and Razor, I reach out to a peer and receive another friendly suggestion to look into Razor code blocks.
-Another quick search of the Microsoft docs leads to another simple solution and reinforces something I've learned throughout my experience as a programmer: If it's not working, it's probably because I'm missing something.
+After unsuccessfully taking a heuristic approach involving various arrangements and orderings of HTML and Razor, I reach out to a peer and receive another friendly suggestion to look into Razor code blocks.
+Another quick search of the Microsoft docs leads to another simple solution and reinforces something I've learned over the years as a programmer:

+If it's not working, it's probably because I'm missing something.
 Sometimes a comma.
 Sometimes a semi-colon.
 And sometimes knowledge.
 (Usually knowledge.)

 In this particular case, it's knowledge of explicit line transitions using the `@:` syntax.
 More specifically, because the `|` character is inside a code block, the compiler interprets it as part of a C# expression.
 Using `@:` tells the compiler to render everything after it as HTML.

 **Solution:**